drupal-graphql-compose/documentation/features/comments.md

 ### Example

-In this example we will enable comments on the `NodePage` entity type with a comment type of `Node`.
+In this example we will enable comments on the `NodeArticle` entity type with a comment type of `Node`.

 <!-- tabs:start -->